 His vibrato made the whole song sound even more fickle.
 This is considered by many as the epitome of his vocals.

-The recorded version is slightly different, featuring accompaniment from the piano, slow paced drums and an acoustic guitar.
+The recorded version is slightly different, featuring accompaniment from the piano, slow-paced drums, and an acoustic guitar.

-The final arrangement of the song took away a major part of the emotion but the fact remains, it’s one of the most beautiful moments in anime, and it was sang by none other than him.
+The final arrangement of the song took away a major part of the emotion but the fact remains, it’s one of the most beautiful moments in anime, and it was sung by none other than him.

 Hosoya‘s Tsukiuta character songs are also well known among his fans.
 His duets with KENN are highlights in the Tsukiuta universe, impressing with this insane combination of vocal prowess.